 You know what they say: an ounce of prevention is worth a pound of cure.
 And that’s definitely true when it comes to keeping parasites off your precious waggly-tailed bundle of joy.

-The good news is that there are plenty of ways to keep your fur baby safe and tick-free — without slathering them with potentially dangerous chemicals.
+The good news is that there are plenty of ways to keep your fur baby safe and the ticks away — without slathering them with potentially dangerous chemicals.
 In fact, one of the simplest things you can do is to care for and manage your lawn.
 Mow it often and thoroughly, since ticks love to hide out on long blades of grass.
 You can even get extra protection with a flea and tick spray for your yard.
-Powered by natural essential oils, these products kill and repel ticks, fleas and other insects in your garden and lawn and make a safe and effective alternative to conventional pesticides.
+Powered by natural essential oils, these products kill and repel ticks, fleas and other insects in your garden and lawn and make a safe* and effective alternative to conventional pesticides.
 You can even spray them with a hose while you water.
 Win-win!

 Another way is to avoid grassy, untended areas all together, particularly if you live in the southern or eastern parts of the U.S., where ticks tend to flourish.
 Be especially careful during tick season, which usually occurs, sadly, when the weather is most agreeable for long walks.
 Ticks are most active between March to mid-May and again from mid-August to November, so you may want to skip any romps scheduled in grassy fields during these parts of the year unless you are taking preventative measures.